|23 – 26 inches

 Alaskan Malamutes are active dogs that need a great deal of exercise each day.
 They do best in homes with fenced yards, but they can get along well in an apartment setting if they spend most of their time outside of the house with their human family members.
 Are you interested in adopting an Alaskan Malamute?
 Here is everything you need to know beforehand.

 Alaskan Malamutes are immensely popular pets that are known for hard work and extreme loyalty.
-Therefore, you can expect to spend anywhere from $1,500 to more than $6,000 when adopting one of these dogs.
 The more expensive dogs typically come from a lineage of hard-working dogs that have won championships and gained recognition through kennel clubs like the AKC.
 But just because a puppy looks like an Alaskan Malamute, that doesn’t mean they are.

 There could be other breeds hiding in their lineage, so it’s important to check the parents out and request a breed history report for the bloodline of the pup that you’re considering adopting.
 If you don’t plan on working your new Alaskan Malamute on a farm or on a sledding trail, you don’t need to worry as much about their pedigree, and instead, you can focus solely on picking out a healthy pup that gets along well in a family environment.